rebelthor/Kubernetes-Certified-Administrator/README.md

 ## Exam Objectives

 These are the exam objectives you review and understand in order to pass the test.
-The objectives are current as of December 12, 2017.
+The objectives are current as of November 27, 2018.

 * [CNCF Exam Curriculum repository ](https://github.com/cncf/curriculum)